 Green Fees: $155

-Oak Harbor Golf Club is an 18-hole championship layout worthy of its critical acclaim, rated Four Stars by "Golf Digest Places to Play."
+An 18-hole championship layout worthy of its critical acclaim, rated Four Stars by "Golf Digest Places to Play."
 Since its opening in 1992, Oak Harbor has quickly earned a reputation for excellence in course conditioning and dedication to personal service.
 The Lee Schmitt design is Pete Dye inspired.
 Schmitt makes good use of railroad ties and bulkheads around the many bayou waterways that intersect the layout.
 The course is a worthy adversary to even scratch golfers from the "tips," but play is a manageable 6,261 yards from the regular men's tees.
-Open daily

 Green Fees: $65/Mon-Thurs, $75/Fri-Sun